 We were busy with our own friends and our own imaginations and our own explorations because we were kids, and what kids do is play.

 And kids play better without us.

 Let them play.
 Let us not.
 (At least let us not be expected to all the time).

 Let them be, at least a little bit.
 Let’s give us and them a break.

 Not every dinner will have veggies.
 Not every day will be enriching.
 We won’t have family games every night.

 We won’t be at our best every day.
 Neither will our kids.
 We will love them and be there for them, but it doesn’t need to be so much.

 You’re already a good enough mom.

-We will all turn out just fine.
+And the kids will turn out just fine.

 Need more joy in your day?
 Follow A Mothership Down on Facebook!
 (A lot of the action is over there).